 3. You will get to meet an open community that is ready to welcome you.

 Also, if you have a friend or partner that you wish to bring with you, they are also welcome!
-In some retreats there are reduced prices for couples or groups.
+In some of the best yoga retreats, there are reduced prices for couples or groups.
 And unlike regular vacations, you will have as much time as you need for solitary introspection and self-care.

 4. You will become an expert in stress management.